BLCM/OpenBLCMM/README.md

     versions, version mismatches, min/max dbver restrictions, checksum failures, mtime updates, etc)
   - Do at least a bit of testing in all currently-supported Java versions
+  - We decode dump data using `ISO_8859_1` -- search through the data to find out if there's edge cases where that'll fail.

 ### Can probably wait until after the first public release